emwap/stream-paper/paper.md

 implementation.
 However, the monadic representation enables a much more important optimization: keeping the buffer in registers and unrolling the loop.
-For typical filter orders this implementation beats the handwritten C implementation, although performance degrades as when parts of the buffer has to be stored in memory.
+For typical filter orders this implementation beats a handwritten C implementation, although performance degrades when parts of the buffer has to be stored in memory.
 Clearly, the implementation of a filter has to be chosen depending on its order.